open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 3: Fill the block loop with independent variables

 As the name suggests, *block_loop* corresponds to a single block of trials.
-In the previous step we created the *block_loop*, but we still need define the independent variables that will be varied within the block.
+In the previous step we created the *block_loop*, but we still need to define the independent variables that will be varied within the block.
 Our experiment has three independent variables:

 - __gaze_cue__ can be 'left' or 'right'.
 - __target_pos__ (the position of the target) can be '-300' or '300'.
 These values reflect the X-coordinate of the target in pixels (0 = center).
 Using the coordinates directly, rather than 'left' and 'right', will be convenient when we create the target displays (see Step 5).
 - __target_letter__ (the target letter) can be 'F' or 'H'.

 Therefore, our experiment has 2 x 2 x 2 = 8 levels.
 Although 8 levels is not that many (most experiments will have more), we don't need to enter all possible combinations by hand.
 Click on *block_loop* in the overview to open its tab.
 Now click on the 'Full-factorial design' button.
 In the variable wizard, you simply define all variables by typing the name in the first row and the levels in the rows below the name (see %FigVariableWizard).
 If you select 'Ok', you will see that *block_loop* has been filled with all 8 possible combinations.

-In the resulting loop table, each row corresponds to one run of *trial_sequence*.
-Because, in our case, one run of *trial_sequence* corresponds to one trial, each row in our loop table corresponds to one trial.
-Each column corresponds to one variable, which can have a different value on each trial.

 %--
 figure: